ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/example/_includes/steps/08_scan_query.md

 ## Scan queries {#scan-query}

-The result of executing a [scan query](../../../../../concepts/scan_query.md) is a data stream.
-Below is an example of processing the query execution result.
+Making a [scan query](../../../../../concepts/scan_query.md) that results in a data stream.
+Streaming lets you read an unlimited number of rows and amount of data.